 - For complex analytics in the Power BI suite, additional tools are needed (like Power Pivot, Power Query, etc.).

-We looked at an eagle view of the features of selected products.
+We looked at an eagle view of the features of selected products and the entire Microstrategy vs Power BI vs Tableau view.
 The final product selection will highly depend on your business needs and applied context.
 However, consider the following criteria when selecting a BI product:

 - OS Support: Microstrategy supports Linux environments over and above what Tableau Desktop does